onyxplayott/OnyxPlayTV/README.md

-*This is personal playlist, taken from many channel sources.*
+*This is personal playlist, taken from many channel sources*